mstksg/inCode/copy/entries/ttt-1.md

 !!!ttt/Part1.hs "selFoundTest2"
 ```

-Before moving on, I recommend trying to write some values of type `SelFound n
+Before moving on, I strongly recommend trying to write some values of type
-xs` for different `n :: N` and `xs :: [a]`, to see what type-checks and what
+`SelFound n xs` for different `n :: N` and `xs :: [a]`, to see what type-checks
-doesn't.
-It'll help you get a feel of the types we are working with, which
+and what doesn't.
+It'll help you get a feel of the types we are working with,
-might be more advanced than types you might encounter in everyday Haskell
+which might be more advanced than types you might encounter in everyday Haskell
 programming.
+Remember that you can load up all of the definitions in this post
+into a ghci session by downloading [the source code][Part1.hs] and executing it
+on the command line, `./Part1.hs`.

 Now, we now have enough tools to write the type of the function we would like: